For Parents & Families

 Congratulations!
 Your student is attending Ohio State!
 We are excited to welcome you all to campus and help your student prepare for the transition to Ohio State and the College of Engineering.

 Below you will find background information on the College of Engineering, designed to provide some context prior to arriving on campus.
 During the two-day Orientation Program your student and guests will receive detailed information about these areas and more.

 In mid-May, your student will be sent an email to his/her official Ohio State email account, inviting your student to complete the online module, Orientation Preparation - Engineering.
-Hosted on CARMEN, Ohio State's course management system, this online module will walk your student through important pre-orientation tasks such as math and skills assessments, AP and dual enrollment credit review, and scheduling videos.
-Completing the Orientation Preparation - Engineering site will ensure that your student's orientation experience goes smoothly and you leave campus with a clear picture of your first set of classes at Ohio State.
+Hosted on CarmenCanvas, Ohio State's course management system, this online module will walk your student through important pre-orientation tasks such as math and skills assessments, AP and dual enrollment credit review, and scheduling videos.
+Completing the Orientation Preparation - Engineering module will ensure that your student's orientation experience goes smoothly and he/she leaves campus with a clear picture of their first set of classes at Ohio State.

 Encourage your student to complete this online module well in advance of the two-day orientation program.
 Ask your student to share the information he/she learned through the module and possible questions to ask an advisor at orientation.
 Your student will be the sole owner of his/her academic information at Ohio State.
 This module provides an opportunity to coach your student on the type of information you expect him/her to share with you and how to communicate effectively.

 First-year engineering students take courses designed to give them a broad understanding of the principles and practices of engineering and to teach them the basic engineering skills they will need for advanced courses, internships and careers in engineering.
 At the same time, students also take math and science basics required for future classes.
 The first-year engineering curriculum remains general and allows students to explore the various engineering programs before declaring a major.